Pride Picnic 2026

 Please note the Hamilton-Wenham Human Rights Coalition is a 501(c)(4) nonprofit organization (EIN 86-1966109).
 In accordance with state and federal law, your donation is not tax-deductible.

-LGBTQ+ people are under a coordinated attack in state legislatures across the country, with a record number of anti-LGBTQ+ bills on track to be considered in 2023.
+LGBTQ+ people are under a coordinated attack at the federal level and in state legislatures across the country, with a record number of anti-LGBTQ+ bills on track to be considered in 2026.

 Many of these discriminatory bills target transgender kids, including dozens upon dozens of bills that try to ban trans kids from playing sports or receiving life-saving health care.
 These bills are dangerous and discriminatory.
 The Trevor Project estimates that at least one LGBTQ+ youth between the ages of 13–24 attempts suicide every 45 seconds in the U.S.